arbertrary/stgm-presentation/stgm-deck.md

 # Conclusion

 - It is impossible to a rational conclusion about performance based on just the differences between the models
+- Push/Enter seems to be natural fit with currying
 - Eval/Apply seems to have decisive advantages in terms of complexity
 - Easier to map code to portable assembly language with E/A
 - Bottom Line: If Eval/Apply is no more expensive than push/enter it is definitely to be preferred